-Clinical Trials and Translational Research Advisory Committee
+Clinical Trials and Translational Research Advisory Committee (CTAC)

 CTAC is an external oversight committee that advises NCI leadership on ways to strengthen NCI's clinical and translational research enterprises, including both intramural and extramural research.
 CTAC is composed of leading authorities across the entire continuum of cancer research, prevention, and treatment.
 The committee advises NCI leadership on ways to build strong scientific infrastructures that engage a broad coalition of stakeholders involved in the clinical trials and translational research processes.
-CTAC is chaired by the NCI director or designee.
+CTAC is chaired by the NCI director or a designee.
 The CCCT director serves as the executive secretary, and CCCT staff facilitates CTAC operations.